CGMossa/cphrs_presentation/typst/main.typ

 - Fighting CI to ensure that extendr works with all combinations of
   ${"R versions"} times ({"OS versions"} union {"emscripten"\/"WASM"})$

-- Campaigning for Rust on CRAN and Bioconductor...
+- Campaigning for Rust on CRAN and BioConductor...

 #pause